The Top 50 Survivor Contestants of All Time

 Days Played: 88

-Russell said it best; he was born to play this game.
+Russell himself said it best; he was born to play this game.
 Love him or hate him (and there are millions on either side), there is no denying that Russell Hantz is one of the most influential to ever play the game of Survivor.
-Every person that looks for hidden immunity idols without clues today do so because of King Russell.
-Simply put: the game was never the same after his back-to-back run in Samoa and Heroes vs. Villains.
-Other than Amanda Kimmel, Russell is the only Survivor contestant to make it to the end in back-to-back seasons, and he dominated the game in both, dictating not only his own path to the end, but also that of the other two that joined him.
-But there is a fatal flaw to Russell’s game: he doesn’t know who to take to the end.
-He could’ve easily beaten Jaison, Mick or Shambo had he taken them to the final tribal council, but he took the lovable Natalie White instead and it cost him $900,000.
+Every person that looks for a hidden immunity idol without a clue today does so because of Russell’s game-changing decision to do so back in Samoa without precedence.
+Truly the game was never the same after his back-to-back run in Samoa and Heroes vs. Villains.
+Other than Amanda Kimmel, Russell is the only Survivor contestant to make it to the end in back-to-back seasons, and he dominated the game in both, dictating not only his own path to the end, but also that of the other finalists that joined him.
+But there is a fatal flaw to Russell’s game and it’s not the one so many argue that it is.
+It’s not the venom with which he plays the game, although certainly toning that down would probably help.
+It’s that he just doesn’t understand the social psychology of who to take to the end.
+In Samoa, Russell probably could’ve easily beaten Jaison, Mick or Shambo had he taken them to the final tribal council, but instead he took the lovable Natalie White, perhaps the most liked person on the entire season, and it cost him $900,000.
 He made the same mistake in Heroes vs. Villains, sitting alongside two of the greatest of all time when he could’ve been sitting next to Jerri Manthey, Danielle or Courtney Woodcock.
-He can never play again now that everybody knows what a threat he is, but that only proves that he’s one of the best, and undisputedly the best to never win.
+His brief stint in Redemption Island and even Australia’s Champions vs. Contenders season indicates he’ll never be able to go deep in the game again now that everybody knows what a threat he is, but that only proves that he’s one of the all-time greats.

-Not only is Boston Rob the coolest man to ever play Survivor, he’s also the most dominant.
-The man is a total package: he’s a challenge beast (especially when they involved puzzles), he’s a hard worker (he’s consistently crafted some of the best shelters of all time), and he’s the most manipulative talker and greatest double-dealer to ever play the game.
+Not only is Boston Rob the coolest man to ever play Survivor, he’s also one of the most dominant.
+The man is a total package; he’s a challenge beast, a great leader, a hard worker, all-time great shelter builder, and he’s the most manipulative talker and greatest double-dealer to ever play the game.
 Even Jeff Probst has gone on record to say that Boston Rob is his favorite survivor of all time.
 And who can blame him?
-Rob has played the game longer than anybody else at 117 days, has made it to the end twice, and played the most dominant game in history when he easily twisted his Ometepe tribe in Redemption Island around his Godfather-like fingers before picking them off one by one, securing all of their votes for the million along the way.
+Rob has played the game longer than anybody else at 152 days, without even counting his odd stint as a mentor on Island of the Idols, has made it to the end twice, and played arguably the most dominant game in history when he easily twisted his Ometepe tribe in Redemption Island around his Godfather-like fingers before picking them off one by one, securing all of their votes for the million along the way.
 He was basically unopposed, which has turned many off of the season as a whole.
-But it’s one of my favorites not because it was competitive, but because it wasn’t.
-Rob is that damn charismatic, intelligent, hilarious, and fun to watch.
-And if he’d won All-Stars as he should’ve, he’d top the list.
-But there’s one individual who has accomplished what even Rob has not: becoming a two-timer winner.
+But I’ve always enjoyed it not because it was competitive, but because it wasn’t.
+Before that, Rob was a legitimate game-changer on Season 4, eliminating the tribe’s strongest competitor Hunter Ellis and aligning himself with the easily manipulable Sarah Jones.
+While contestants like Richard Hatch and Jerri Manthey were considered villains before him, Rob was Survivor’s first true villain, weakening his tribe as a whole so that he could rule by fear.
+His antics caught up to him early in Marquesas, but he was able to take his game to another level in All-Stars where he ran a similar playbook, backstabbing allies like Lex van den Berghe and turning would-be adversaries like Big Tom and Rupert against each other with a smile while locking up a runner-up finale opposite his now wife Amber, who really only won because the jury was so damn pissed at Rob’s actions in the game.
+Although the game had clearly passed beyond Rob’s mafioso style by the time of Winners at War, the strength of his legacy remains unimpeachable.